rhgrant10/advent-of-code/2017/03/README.md

 ## Part 1

-We can do this in constant time (technically it's linear in relation to the number of bits in the input number).
+We can do this in constant time.
 The strategy here is to calculate each axis of movement and sum them together.

 The term "ring" is used below to represent a set of squares labeled from `N + 1` to `M`, where `N` and `M` are the numerical squares of consecutive odd numbers.
 For example, using consecutive odd numbers 5 and 7 we have N=25 and M=49 and which correspond to squares 26 though 49.

 Note that this approach does not work for the trivial case of square 1, so we handle that separately up front.

+Also note that technically, this algorithm is linear in relation to the number of bits in the input number.
+The `.*-big.{go,py}` versions support arbitrarily large input numbers and included in this directory is a file containing the first one million decimal digits of pi :)

 ### First Axis